 Aim 2: Experimentally manipulate rates of immune induction and effector impacts to alter the relative strength of feedback loops.

+Aim 3: Titrate in full environmental naturalism, beyond gut microbes, in “rewilded” mice kept outdoors, to quantify effects upon immune feedbacks and thus duration of nematode infection.

 Throughout the grant, we will titrate in a natural environmental context, via gavage of cecal material from inbred mice maintained outdoors in a germ-rich but nematode-free environment (in Aims 1 & 2), via trickle infections that match real transmission of nematodes better than bolus exposures (in Aim 2), and via dose-response experiments outdoors (in Aim 3).
 Before addressing these Aims in detail, we first argue that our mathematical approach will fill a knowledge gap in within-host dynamics, unify previous insights and resolve previously unexplained variation in infection duration.
 We then address unique suitability of our team to naturalize lab mice and blend mathematics and experiment, before explaining how we will use mathematics and experimental data on mouse-nematode interactions to address each of our Aims in turn.

 Do feedbacks in within-host ecology predictably determine infection duration?
 This is the core question motivating this proposal.
 And we have good reason to suspect that the answer is yes!
-Recent empirical work has suggested that the within-host interaction between parasites can generate a dynamical threshold between acute and chronic infections.
 For example, during experimental infections of fruit flies [56] and flour beetles [57], the duration of infection was acute in some insects, and chronic in others, despite stringent controls.
-Analyses of these datasets indicate that variation in infection duration was caused by subtle differences in the initial rates of immune response induction and parasite replication; such subtle dependence on initial conditions is a hallmark of Allee effects and indicative of strong feedback mechanisms.
+Analyses of these datasets indicate that variation in infection duration was caused by subtle differences in the initial rates of immune response induction and parasite replication; such subtle dependence on initial conditions and early events is a hallmark of Allee effects and indicative of strong feedback mechanisms.

-Working with collaborators Professors Anieke van Leeuwen and Sarah Budischak, we developed and parameterized a mathematical model of within-host ecology of gastrointestinal helminths that reproduces this threshold in infection duration [46].
+Working with collaborators Professors Anieke van Leeuwen and Sarah Budischak, we developed and parameterized a mathematical model of within-host ecology of gastrointestinal helminths that can generate thresholds in infection duration similar to those observed empirically [46].
 Unlike all previous mathematical modeling approaches, whether an infection is acute or chronic is an emergent property of the within-host ecological dynamics in our model (instead of being pre-programmed into the math, as in the past (e.g., [58, 59]).
 Our result is due to an Allee effect in parasite biomass growth, driven by parasite manipulation of resources: when parasites wrest control of resources, they tip the system towards chronic infection; when they don’t, infection is acute.